gek169/gek169/README.md

-# D[MHS]W
+# David [MHS] W.

 I'm a computer science major studying at the University of Kentucky.
+My hobbies:

+* Making digital visual art.
+* Writing C and Javascript.
+* Working out.
+* Making music (Not very *good* music, mind you...)
+* Listening to old music
+* Talking to people on the internet.

-I've been writing C code since I was 13 years old and am familiar with the family up to C++20 (Spaceship operator, concepts...)
+I've been writing C code since I was 13 years old and am familiar with the C family up to C++20 (Spaceship operator, concepts...).

+I write more C code than C++ code purely because I find it more fun.
+C++ has the potential to be far more productive as a language, but it is cumbersome.
+For every useful abstraction C++ provides, there seems to be a thousand ways that even the most seasoned C++ developers have misused and abused it either out of ignorance or apathy.
+I find C++ becomes spaghetti far more rapidly than C and the accumulation of technical debt is an order of magnitude more disastrous.

 I've contributed a fair number of projects to the free software world.
-I have tried to put as many of them as I can on github, although the nature by which I create experimental projects causes them to be in clumps.
-None of my projects have been all that incredible, but they are free.

-I have also donated a significant amount of my time contributing to public free software projects.
+Not all of them are on my Github, but certainly the ones i've contributed the most to.
+I have forked a couple repositories without any modifications on occasion, purely as a sign of respect an interest.

 ### Yes, I know the basics of devops and web development
 I am intimately familiar with PHP, Javascript, HTML, and CSS.
 I've written code